 Devin Rice’s Being Black Enough or (How to Kill a Black Man) (2017) Dances With Films 2017

-Odd mix of essay and drama is a noble effort at looking at race from a decidedly different perspective, tat of someone who is not from the "hood" but isn't fully part of the white neighborhood he calls home.
+Odd mix of essay and drama is a unique effort at looking at race from a decidedly different perspective, that of someone who is not from the "hood" but isn't fully part of the white neighborhood he calls home.
 At a time where most portrayals of what it means to be black in the media are very clear cut it is great that we have a film that isn't.
 I like that at last someone is starting to have a conversation about the grey areas.

 When everything comes together Devin Rice has made a film that is vital and alive.
 It goes beyond giving us simply answers.